TOPLLab/topllab.github.io/warduino/reference/plugin.md

   Instead, the plugin will immediately connect to the VM debugger.

 - `Warduino: WARDuino Tool Chain Path` Is the path that points to the WARDuino VM binary code.
-  If you followed the default [plugin installation guide](/guide/plugin#installation), there is no need to change this value.
+  If you followed the default [plugin installation guide](/guide/plugin/index#installation), there is no need to change this value.

 - `Warduino: WABTool Chain Path`
   Is the path that points to the WABT toolchain version maintained by the TOPLLab.
-  If you followed the default [plugin installation guide](/guide/plugin#installation), there is no need to change this value.
+  If you followed the default [plugin installation guide](/guide/plugin/index#installation), there is no need to change this value.

-#### Configure the Plugin for an Emulator {#emulator-config}
+### Configuration for an Emulator {#emulator-config}

 To enable debugging on the emulator set the `Warduino: Debug Mode` configuration value to `Embedded`.
 This will cause the Plugin extension to spawn a local WARDuino VM emulator process that runs the target application.